micahcochran/combined_municipal_limits_geoprocessing/README.md

 ## Description

-A Python command line ETL (Extract Tranform Load) script that combines City Limits from multiple GIS layers into one GIS layer using a unified schema for Limestone County (Alabama, USA).
+A Python command line ETL (Extract Transform Load) script that combines multiple City Limits layers into a unified schema for Limestone County (Alabama, USA).
 This takes five (5) files, with four (4) different schema and two (2) projections.
 The script merges the files are merged into one layer with one projection and one schema.

 The GIS data is stored in the  [municipal_limits/](/municipal_limits) folder.
 The provided GIS data is AS IS.
 It is provided for the purpose of testing the script.
 If you need current data, contact the respective local governments for current official data.